hololinked-dev/docs/docs/design/property-descriptors.md

     # property with no getter or setter needed
     serial_number = String(default=None, allow_None=True, regex=r"^[1-9]\d{7}$",
-        doc="serial number of the camera to connect/or connected") # type: str
+        doc="serial number of the camera to connect") # type: str

     def __init__(self, serial_number: str = None):
         super().__init__()
         self.serial_number = serial_number
-        # A container for the serial number is autocreated in the instance's __dict__
+        # A container for the serial number is autocreated in the instance's __dict__.
+        # serial number is used to search for the device, not to set on it.

     # property with getter and setter that interacts with the hardware
     def get_aoi(self) -> Rect: